 CHARLIE was foaled by Jacqui in 2013 out of an Oldenburg stallion.
 His birth was awaited with much anticipation by many of the young riding students at Mesa Farm.
 Not one to disappoint, he’s a sweet-natured horse who loves people and attention.
 He’s learning a number of jobs, from trick riding to driving, and will eventually play a larger role as a lesson horse at Mesa Farm.

 TUCKER is Charlie’s full brother!
-He was born in 2015, and is a sweet, nice moving horse who is undergoing riding training and also does a good job of teaming with Tucker as a driving pair.
+He was born in 2015, and is a sweet, nice moving horse who is undergoing riding training and also does a good job of teaming with Charlie as a driving pair.

 SADIE came to Mesa Farm in May of 2019 via Ohio, through friends (and DPHS crew members from long ago) Therese Spaulding and Kate Calvert.
 Sadie is a cross between a Belgian and a Thoroughbred and has proved to be a steady and dependable addition that easily transitioned to the various roles she’s been asked to play.